caiocomandulli/lib-contracts/README.md

 }
 ```

-The getters and setters will be how the contract can define an object.
+The getters and setters will be how the contract can define an object's attributes.
-We extend the `Contract` type and pass our NamedExample as its generic type.
+We extend the `Contract` type and pass our `NamedExample` as its generic type.

 ```java
 public class NamedExampleContract extends Contract<NamedExample> {